-Have you ever thought that a wonderful city as Havana was linked to the mafia and organized crime?
+Have you ever thought that this marvelous city that is Havana was linked to the mafia and organized crime?

-We already know that Havana looks like the setting of a movie, with its elegant cars and the decadent luxury of its facades.
-And just so it seemed in the 1920s, 30s, 40s and 50s:
+We already know that Havana looks like a movie set, with its elegant cars and the decadent luxury of its facades.
+And that's just how it seemed in the 1920s, '30s, '40s, and '50s:

-A film, but real, starring gangsters, where corruption, gambling, casinos, drugs, alcohol and the organized mafia were a natural part of the scene of debauchery that existed in the city.
+A film, but a real one, starring gangsters, where corruption, gambling, casinos, drugs, alcohol and the organized mafia were a natural part of the scene of debauchery in the city.

 The organized mafia in the United States began its activities in Cuba in the early 1920s, trafficking rum and other alcoholic beverages.

-Many of the most dangerous gangsters of the 20th century walked the streets of the city of Havana.
+Many of the most dangerous gangsters of the 20th century walked through the streets of the Havana city.
 The operations were organized under the supervision of four families led by Corsican Amleto Battisti, Amadeo Barletta Barletta, Santo Trafficante (father) and Meyer Lansky himself.

 The triumph of the Revolution in 1959 meant a setback for the mafia that controlled Batista's corrupt Cuba, as the new government assumed ownership of all the premises that were dominated by the bosses and their henchmen.